Steve’s Answers on Your Language Learning Questions – Part 2

 Once you get to a phonetic writing system, like Cyrillic script for Russian is really not very difficult because it’s kind of almost parallel to the Latin alphabet with a few other symbols.
 Basically, you learn it, you don’t really understand it.
 You start reading, it’s difficult to read.
 You continue reading and listening and, gradually, it becomes more and more comfortable.

-The same is true for say the Korean script or the Kana script in Japanese.
-Those are easier to get used to and you get used to them as you read, but where you have characters to learn that’s a big chore.
+The same is true for say Asian languages.
+You’ll notice the differences between Korean, and Japanese once you start studying their scripts.
+The characters (Kanji for Japanese) is a big chore to learn.
 You have to do it and you have to do it every day consistently for a good few months.

 Kiran: Okay.
 The next one: In English the spelling is so irregular that pronunciation becomes a problem.
 How do you deal with that?